Efficient LLR-Domain Decoding of ABS+ Polar Codes: Background

 where $\W{}{m}(y_1^n | u_1^n) = \prod_{j=1}^n W(y_j|(u_1^nG_m)_j)$ is the probability to receive the vector $y_1^n$ if $u_1^nG_m$ has been transmitted.

 When $n$ grows to infinity, every subchannel becomes either absolutely noisy or absolutely noiseless.
 In order to transmit information in the most efficient way, indices of the least reliable bit subchannels are included to $\Frozen$.
-The remaining positions of the message vector are called information and they are used to carry payload.
+The remaining positions of the message vector carry payload.